elerac/TIP_RI_PY/README.md

 img_bgr = demosaicing(img_raw, cv2.COLOR_BAYER_RGGB2BGR)
 ```

+You can copy the `tip_ri.py` file into your project and import the demosaicing function.
 The interface is designed to be similar to OpenCV’s cv2.demosaicing.

 ## Benchmark